urduhack/urduhack/docs/index.rst

 NLP library for different Urdu language tasks. **Urduhack** has different modules all of which serve a specific purpose.
 You can load any of them and check out their results by giving in your inputs. urduhack has got some magic functions that can make your life easier.
 You just need to access a particular module and get amazing results by giving in your data.
-**Normalization** and **Tokenization** are the two main modules of Urduhack.
+Normalization and Tokenization are the two main modules of Urduhack.

-Normalization modules fixes the problem of correct encodings for the Urdu characters as well as replace Arabic characters with correct Urdu characters.
+**Normalization** modules fixes the problem of correct encodings for the Urdu characters as well as replace Arabic characters with correct Urdu characters.
 This module brings all the characters in the specified unicode range (0600-06FF) for Urdu language.
 It also fixes the problem of joining of different Urdu words.
 By joining we mean that when space between two Urdu words is removed, they must not make a new word.
 Their rendering must not change and even after the removal of space they should look the same.

-Now the Tokenization module is another crucial part of the Urduhack.
+**Tokenization** module is another crucial part of the Urduhack.
 This module performs tokenization on sentence.
-It separate different sentence from each other and converts each string into a complete sentence taken.
+It separates different sentence from each other and converts each string into a complete **sentence taken**.
 Note here you must not confuse yourself with the word token.
 They are two completely different things.
 It handles multiple spaces and the spaces before and after a sentence.
+For Urdu language '۔' is a standard separator.
+We can specify our custom separator and make sentence tokens.

 **Urduhack** is maintained by `Ikram Ali and Contributors <https://github.com/Urduhack/Urduhack/graphs/contributors>`_.